davidklaing/davidklaing.github.io/pages/how-i-choose-what-to-read.md

 permalink: /how-i-choose-what-to-read/
 ---

 I recently read Madeline Miller's book, <a id="miller-song-of-achilles" class="internal-link" href="/miller-song-of-achilles/">The Song of Achilles</a>, which is a retelling of the story of Achilles and the Trojan war from the perspective of Patroclus, Achilles' male lover.
 I thought the book was incredible, so I raved about it to several friends.
 One of them took me up on the recommendation and read the book, but he thought it was only okay.
-When we discussed it, I learned that, unlike me, my friend had never read The Iliad and was generally unfamiliar with the story that The Song of Achilles was adapting.
+When we discussed it, I learned that, unlike me, my friend had never read The Iliad and was unfamiliar with the story that The Song of Achilles was adapting.
 We both read the same book, but had very different experiences.

 A useful distinction is between a *book* and a *reading*.
 A book is a static artifact: an author wrote and published a sequence of words on such-and-such date.
 A reading is an experience of interacting with a particular book.
 A reading is partially defined by the book in question, but it's also defined by many other factors, such as: